-The adjustment will not apply to any listed contents items or portable cover.
+The adjustment will not apply to any listed contents items, portable cover or landlord's fixtures and fittings.

 For example

 If your home is under-insured and is destroyed by fire after 6 months period of insurance and the current annual adjustment we are using is 10%, then we would increase your sum insured by an annual adjustment of 5%.